Ottawa Real Estate Springs into Fall

-Members of the Ottawa Real Estate Board sold 771 residential properties in December through the Board’s Multiple Listing Service® System, compared with 711 in December 2016, an increase of 8.4 per cent.
-The five-year average for December sales is 687.
+Members of the Ottawa Real Estate Board sold 1,345 residential properties in May through the Board’s Multiple Listing Service® System, compared with 2,410 in May 2019, a decrease of 44 per cent.
+May’s sales included 1,066 in the residential-property class, down 43 per cent from a year ago, and 279 in the condominium-property category, a decrease of 49 per cent from May 2019.
+The five-year average for May unit sales is 2,048.

-2017’s average residential sale price was $425,063, an increase of 6.8 per cent over 2016, while the average condominium sale price was $269,903, an increase of 3.4 per cent over 2016.
-The Board cautions that average sale price information can be useful in establishing trends over time but should not be used as an indicator that specific properties have increased or decreased in value.
-The average sale price is calculated based on the total dollar volume of all properties sold.
+* The Board cautions that the average sale price can be useful in establishing trends over time but should not be used as an indicator that specific properties have increased or decreased in value.
+The calculation of the average sale price is based on the total dollar volume of all properties sold.
 Price and conditions will vary from neighbourhood to neighbourhood.

 Real Estate Sales Representative